 Can You Switch to a New Lawyer in the Middle of Your Case?

-To make your case as successful as possible, you need an experienced Atlanta personal injury lawyer to guide you through the legal process.
+Yes, you can switch to a new lawyer in the middle of a case in Atlanta, GA.
 If switching attorneys is the best thing you can do for your case, you are well within your rights to seek out new legal representation.

-To switch to a new Atlanta, GA, lawyer in the middle of your case, you’ll need to sign a document stating that you no longer want to be represented by your attorney.
-Your new lawyer can draft the document and contact your former attorney.
+To switch to a new Atlanta, GA, lawyer in the middle of your case, you’ll need to sign a document stating that you no longer want to be represented by your current attorney.
+Your new lawyer can draft the document and contact your former attorney to let them know you no longer require their legal services.

 Get the strong arm

-The number one complaint people have about attorneys nationally is that they don’t communicate with their clients or are hard to get hold of.
-Most people who switch are unhappy that their lawyer isn’t informing them about their case or returning phone calls.
+The number one complaint people have about attorneys nationally is that they don’t communicate with their clients or are hard to reach.
+Most people who switch are unhappy that their lawyer doesn’t inform them about their case or return phone calls.

 If you believe that your lawyer could be making more of an effort to keep you in the loop regarding your case, switching to an attorney with better communication skills could make a world of difference during the claims process.